-Modified display of visual controls
+Modified display and behavior of visual controls

-Windows themes

-By default, the rendering of visual controls in Web Forms applications uses themes consistent with the operating system of the client browser.
-However, by changing the value of the PBDefaultTheme global property, you can change the rendering of visual controls so that they display in the same way on all browsers, regardless of the underlying operating system.

-If you select "XP" as the value for PBDefaultTheme, visual controls display with XP themes even when XP themes are not enabled on the client or Web server.
-If you select "Classic" as the PBDefaultTheme value, controls display with Windows Classic themes in all browsers.
+Windows themes themes consistent with changing the value of t the rendering of visual ng of visual controls in Web Forms applications uses the operating system of the client browser.
+However, by the PBDefaultTheme global property, you can change controls so that they display in the same way on all f the underlying operating system. with XP themes even we server.
+If you select "C he value for PBDefaultTheme, visual controls display when XP themes are not enabled on the client or Web classic" as the PBDefaultTheme value, controls display themes in all browsers.
 You can let the application user change the control appearance by enabling the Theme Manager.
 The Theme Manager allows the end user to change the themes type to Windows Classic or Windows XP in a specific browser, however it does not let the user change the PBDefaultTheme value on the server.

-For information about enabling the Theme Manager, see "Using the Web Forms Theme Manager" on page 78.

-Visual properties and controls

-Table 8-6 describes the behavior of visual properties and controls that differs in Web Forms applications from the behavior of the same properties or controls in a standard PowerBuilder environment.
-For a description of changes to the visual display of DataWindow controls in Web Forms applications, see "Modified display of DataWindow objects and controls" next.

-Table 8-6: Modified display of supported visual properties and controls
+For information about Forms Theme Manage enabling the Theme Manager, see "Using the Web r" on page 81.
+Visual properties and controls Table 8-6 describes the behavior of visual properties and controls tha in Web Forms applications from the behavior of the same properties or in a standard PowerBuilder environment.
+For a description of change visual display of DataWindow controls in Web Forms applications, se "DataWindow objects and controls" next.
+Table 8-6: Modified o display of supported visual properties and controls Visual component or control Behavior in Web Forms applications Animation When autoplay is set to false, the initial frame of the animation displays as a black area.